-The Company's transactions with affiliates include derivative transactions, purchase of various services and financing activities in the form of loans to affiliate customers, borrowings from Parent and secured financing transactions such as securities borrowed, resale agreements, securities loaned, repurchase agreements and borrowings at fair value.
+The Company's transactions with affiliates include derivative transactions, purchase of various services and financing activities in the form of loans to affiliate customers, borrowings from Parent, subordinated borrowings, and secured financing transactions such as securities borrowed, resale agreements, securities loaned, and repurchase agreements.
 Generally, the Company's derivative positions with affiliates are offset by positions with third parties.
 As mentioned in Note 1, the Company enters into a significant number of OTC derivatives as a result of acting as an intermediary between its Nomura affiliates, including NSC, NIP, NFPS and non-Nomura parties.
 The Company also clears most of its exchange traded derivative activity and some of its OTC derivative activity subject to central clearing ("OTC Centrally Cleared Derivatives") through affiliates such as NIP and NSI.